I used a technique called packaging tape transfer to create this layered visual journal page. Read about the inspiration and how-to below.

 For over two years I functioned without a printer in my classroom.
-In my class visual journals are a big focus.
+In my class, visual journals are a big focus.
 Every Friday my students get out their journals and make whatever they want.
-With this open ended assignment also comes a need to print images for my students to use in their visual journals.
+With this open-ended assignment also comes a need to print images for my students to use in their visual journals.
 In addition to my weekly need for a printer, my students often used images as references for their projects.
 At the start of every project I had to reserve time in the only computer lab in the school just so my students had access to a computer to look up images and a printer to print them.

 For living in such a technically advanced age it shocks me when schools are so far behind.
 We are supposed to be preparing these students for college and the workforce.
 Technology is an inevitable part of their futures and they need experience using it before they get there.
 Many of my students were fortunate enough to live in homes that could afford computers.
-However not all of my students are that lucky.
+However, not all of my students are that lucky.
 Some of their only contact with technology was in school, and we had low availability of it.

 By my third year I was fed up.
 I was tired of battling every other teacher for time in the computer lab and sending students to the library to print for 25 cents a page.
 It was time to find a way to get technology in my classroom.
 I decided to apply to a grant program in Newton County called the Snapping Shoals Bright Ideas grant, provided by Snapping Shoals Electric Membership Corporation.
 To apply to the grant I had to provide a lesson plan and what materials needed funding for the lesson.
 I chose to submit a lesson for my Advanced Placement Art class that involved photo transfers.
 In order to print pictures to transfer they needed a computer and a laser printer.

 The previous year I had applied to Snapping Shoals and was awarded grant money to help fund my sculpture program.
-I was one of 19 teachers selected to received funding from the surrounding counties.
+I was one of 19 teachers selected to receive funding from the surrounding counties.
 I was proud of myself and excited for the prospects this provided for my students.
 Because I was awarded money the previous year, I figured my chances were slim of being selected again.
 Despite this I put together my lesson and submitted my application.

 The announcement day came and I couldn’t believe it when I found my name on the list.
 I was going to receive two computers and a printer for my students to use.
 I would finally have a space to allow my students to expand their ideas and create their projects.